 $8,400 ÷ 84 = $100

-Multiply $100 by the number of monthly mortgage payments you made during the year (for example, 12 if you closed in January, or six if you closed in July).
+Multiply $100 by the number of monthly mortgage payments you made during the year.
+(For example, 12 if you started making monthly payments in January, or six if you started them in June.)

 $100 X 12 = $1,200 or $100 x 6 = $600